pondermatic/kb-support/readme.txt

 **31st March 2020**

+* **Bug**: Ticket status may default to unexpected status when creating a new ticket within admin

+* **Tweak**: Ticket statuses are now always in alphabetical order with the exception of Open & Closed which will display first and last respectively
 * **Tweak**: Added post status colours to the status view links on the tickets edit screen
 * **Tweak**: Also allow setting of status colour for tickets in the New status
 * **Tweak**: Make sure the Open link is always first and the Closed link is always last on the edit tickets page